 Blood in the urine (hematuria)

 Testicular pain and its associated symptoms are a major warning sign that could indicate serious conditions like testicular torsion.
-If you have these symptoms, get in touch with your Urology Associates of Mobile urologist as soon as possible.
+If you have these symptoms, get in touch with your Urology Associates urologist as soon as possible.